-For each monitoring site, the file titled "###\stage.pdf," within the

-"flow\ssc\turb\duration\data\plots" - folder, includes an indication of the highest discharge measurement that was included in the site's rating curve.
-In WY2019, the percentage of time that flows exceeded those values was exceedingly small (< 1.5%) for all sites except Bridge Creek (Station 517), which was 5.5%.
+For each monitoring site, the file titled "###stage.pdf," within the "exceedance" subfolder of the "derivedProducts" folder, includes an indication of the highest discharge measurement included in the site's rating curve.
+In WY2020, Graham Gulch (Station 505), Bridge Creek (Station 517), and Little South Fork Elk River (Station 535) were the only stations where flows were not confined within the station's rating curve.
 For flows that fall within the well constrained rating curves (most flows), the uncertainty in estimated discharge values is likely below ±5% (Whiting, 2016).
 For flows above the highest measured discharge, uncertainty may be greater.
 95% confidence intervals (CI) are reported for peak flows but are based on the measured points used to construct the high end of the rating curve.
 Therefore, the actual 95% CI for peak flows may be greater.
 HRC is in the process of improving high flow discharge estimated by comparing rating curve extrapolations to additional indirect measurement techniques.